Olat-nji/prometheus-dora-metrics-exporter/README.md

    - **Script Detail**: Counts the total number of successful and failed deployments and divides by the number of days in the analysis period.

 2. **Lead Time for Changes**:
-   - **Definition**: The average time it takes from when a commit is made to when it is deployed.
+   - **Definition**: The average time it takes from when a deployment process starts to when it is deployed.
    - **Calculation**:

      **Average Lead Time for Changes** = (Sum of Lead Times) / (Number of Lead Times)